jrchan84/jrchan84/README.md

 ## Hi!
 I'm Justin 👦
 - 3rd year Computer Science student at UBC - Vancouver, BC
 - Motivated with a need to create, technology is my medium of creation
-- Looking for Software and Product Management internships for Summer 2021
+- Looking for Software and Product Management internships for Summer 2022

 ## What I'm doing :on:
 - VP Tech Lead @ Google Developers Student Clubs UBC (GDSC) 👨‍💻
+- Building a custom discord bot for gamified community engagement 🎮
 - Building a streamlined Android Phone Interface for Seniors & Alzheimer/Dementia patients. 📱
 - Developing a educational webapp for learning data structures & algorithms 👨‍🏫
+- UBC courses and room query engine fullstack course project (CPSC 310) ❔

 ## What I've done :end:
 - Software Engineer Intern @ RBC 🏦